mh-shiblee/IoT-Air-Quality-Forecasting/README.md

 This work simulates a real-world **industrial IoT environmental monitoring system**, where multiple gas sensors continuously collect atmospheric data for pollution tracking and early warning systems.

+## Industrial Context

+Modern smart cities and industrial environments deploy IoT-based air quality monitoring systems to:

+- Monitor pollution levels in real time
+- Track regulatory compliance
+- Detect harmful emission spikes
+- Support public health risk assessment

+The dataset used in this project represents measurements collected from a multi-sensor gas monitoring system.
+The goal is to forecast short-term CO concentration trends using historical data.

 ##  Target Variable